collabnix/kubezilla/ubuntu16-kubeadm.md

 sudo apt-get install -y kubelet kubeadm kubectl sudo apt-mark hold kubelet kubeadm kubectl
 ```

-2. Init kubeadm - This is only for Master
+## Initialize kubeadm - This is only for Master

 ```
 kubeadm init
 ```

-3. Setting up kubeconfig - This is only for Master Node
+## Setting up kubeconfig - This is only for Master Node

 ```
   mkdir -p $HOME/.kube
   sudo cp -i /etc/kubernetes/admin.conf $HOME/.kube/config
   sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

-4. Copy token from kubeadmn init snippet - This you should copy from Master.
+## Copying token from kubeadmn init snippet - This you should copy from Master.
 This you will get from Master node only

 ```
 kubeadm join <control-plane-host>:<control-plane-port> --token <token> --discovery-token-ca-cert-hash sha256:<hash>
 ```

-5. Installing Network Plugin - This is only for Master Node
+## Installing Network Plugin - This is only for Master Node

 ```
 kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"
 ```

-6. Join Worker Nodes - This is only for Worker Nodes
+## Joining Worker Nodes - This is only for Worker Nodes

 ```
 kubeadm join --token <token> <control-plane-host>:<control-plane-port> --discovery-token-ca-cert-hash sha256:<hash>
 ```

 ## Note:

 Please do not run Master node snippet commands on Worker Nodes.

 ## References